Official: EU agency to confirm AstraZeneca blood clot link

+1 of11 Britain's Prime Minister Boris Johnson visits AstraZeneca facility in Macclesfield, England, on Tuesday April 6, 2021, to learn more about their dollars 500 million investment into the site.
+Johnson said Monday that Britain’s vaccination program is going well and infections are falling, confirming that many shops and businesses will be allowed to reopen next week.
+(Dave Thompson/Pool via AP) Dave Thompson/AP Show More Show Less

-1 of11 Manfred Haas, right, receives the AstraZeneca vaccine against the COVID-19 disease from his family doctor Oliver Funken in Rheinbach, Germany, Tuesday, April 6, 2021.
+2 of11 Manfred Haas, right, receives the AstraZeneca vaccine against the COVID-19 disease from his family doctor Oliver Funken in Rheinbach, Germany, Tuesday, April 6, 2021.
 In German federal state North Rhine-Westphalia, Corona vaccinations have started in GP surgeries.
-(Oliver Berg/dpa via AP) Oliver Berg/AP Show More Show Less
+(Oliver Berg/dpa via AP) Oliver Berg/AP Show More Show Less 3 of11

 5 of11 Britain's Prime Minister Boris Johnson, dressed in protective gear as he tries equipment during a visit to the AstraZeneca facility in Macclesfield, England, on Tuesday April 6, 2021, to learn more about their dollars 500 million investment into the site.
 Johnson said Monday that Britain’s vaccination program is going well and infections are falling, confirming that many shops and businesses will be allowed to reopen next week.
 (Dave Thompson/Pool via AP) Dave Thompson/AP Show More Show Less 6 of11